Omer1BC/CanvasPlugin/README.md

 <img width="306" alt="image" src="https://github.com/Omer1BC/canvasPlugin/assets/108303028/1cdddc6e-c8a7-403b-a87f-2bd08712e40a">

 With the server running in the background, start up the plugin and navigate to the 'Login' tab.
 Submit a text file representing your Piazza username, password, and OpenAI API key in 3 seperate lines.
-Ensure that there are not trailing spaces.
+Ensure that there are no trailing spaces.

 <img width="392" alt="image" src="https://github.com/Omer1BC/canvasPlugin/assets/108303028/c406f895-3410-4d42-b65a-ff39a5e74d79">

 In the 'Analyze' tab, find a suitable post number and number of comments to analyze.
 Then give a prompt for ChatGPT to consider.
 <img width="228" alt="image" src="https://github.com/Omer1BC/canvasPlugin/assets/108303028/a196856a-54f9-41a5-8928-b39d63da4917"><img width="242" alt="image" src="https://github.com/Omer1BC/canvasPlugin/assets/108303028/47ae5af5-914a-498c-8658-d1e2f046e8fd">

 After waiting a few seconds for the response, you'll have the option to download it as a file.
 You may encounter red text errors below the submit button.
-If an error occurs relating to credentials, click out of the plugin, start it up again, go to login, and submit the corrected file.
+If an error occurs relating to credentials, click out of the plugin, start it up again, go to Login, and submit the corrected file.
 The script being executed is `piazzaScript.py`.

 ## CSV Analysis